 Dr. Vincent Yang – A physician at Northwestern University in the department of Nephrology.
 He is excited to have recently started on a study to prevent kidney disease in people with type I diabetes.
 The study is sponsored by the JDRF and the National Institutes of Health.
 Dr. Yang and his team have presented at local ADA events including the recent teen camp as well as the Diabetes Expo last April in order to try to let people know what our study is about.

 Joseph Oberholzer, Executive Director of Development at the University of Illinois at Chicago College of Medicine with a focus on the Chicago Diabetes Project.
 He is Professor of Surgery and Chief, Transplant Division, in the College of Medicine.
-The Chicago Diabetes Project is a global scientific collaboration devoted to developing a functional cure for diabetes on a short time line.
-Scientists in the fields of molecular biology, engineering, physics and regenerative medicine are part of the team.
-Dr. Oberholzer believes that they have the knowledge, expertise and proof of concept to utilize encapsulated islet cell transplantation as an effective method for a functional cure for diabetes.
-When successful such islet cell transplantation can be achieved without the use of imunosuppressants.
+Scientists in the fields of molecular biology, engineering, physics and regenerative medicine are part of the team are working on encapsulated islet cell transplantation without the use of imunosuppressants.
 More information is available about the Chicago Diabetes Project on the web site: www.chicagodiabetesproject.org.

 Dr. Matthew Corcoran, M.D.
 CDE.
 ACSM Exercise Specialist.
 Board-certified in internal medicine and endocrinology and metabolism.
 He is also a certified diabetes educator, as well as a certified exercise specialist through the American College of Sports Medicine.
-Currently, he is part of the diabetes program at the Carle Clinic in Central Illinois.
-Read all about Matt at Newsweek: http://www.newsweek.com/id/32634.
 Check out Matt’s Training Camp for Adults with Type 1 Diabetes : http://www.diabetestrainingcamp.com.

 Robert Shrank is one of the amazing cyclists who rode with the winning Team Type 1 in the Race Across America.
 The team is comprised of inspirational cyclists, all people with Type 1(Juvenile) Diabetes.
 They won the 3,052 mile Race Across America (RAAM) in the eight-person corporate category.
 Check out their amazing story and read Bob’s personal profile at: http://www.teamtype1.org.
 Bob shares some tips and ideas the team used to manage their blood sugars during this ride.

-Jim Anderson - JDRF Research Information Volunteer has held positions in R&D, marketing, and manufacturing with companies involved in developing and delivering innovative products used by pharmaceutical firms in all phases of the drug development pipeline - discovery through manufacturing.
+Jim Anderson – JDRF Research Information Volunteer has held positions in R&D, marketing, and manufacturing with companies involved in developing and delivering innovative products used by pharmaceutical firms in all phases of the drug development pipeline – discovery through manufacturing.
 He is a named inventor on 19 patent families.
 Jim is currently R&D Director for Grace Davison Discovery Science; recently receiving a 2009 R&D 100 Award for one of the most innovative new products in the laboratory products field.
-Before that he held several senior management positions in marketing and product development.
-Jim has had type 1 diabetes for 35 years and is committed to JDRF's mission to find a cure.
+Jim has had type 1 diabetes for 40 years and is committed to JDRF’s mission to find a cure.

 Nancy K. Smith is a Licensed Clinical Social Worker with over 30 years of experience in the practice of psychotherapy.
 Nancy was diagnosed with Type 1 Diabetes as a young teenager.
 Because there was little information available about the emotional management of diabetes, she struggled on her own for many years with various feelings about her diabetes.
 It wasn’t until she was able to use her psychotherapy training and knowledge that she finally figured out a way to come to peace with her disease.
 Since then, Nancy has helped others to establish a respectful relationship with their diabetes.